joggrdocs/support/docs/welcome-to-joggr.md

 ## Where in GitHub is the document saved?

+You can save the document wherever you like in GitHub.
+In the top left of a document, next to the GitHub icon, you will see where the document is stored in GitHub.

+Some developers prefer to save the document as close to the code it's describing (e.g. save the "How to add a new route" guide under `/routes` folder).
+Other developers prefer to create a separate repository to store all of the documentation.
+You can also do a combination of both.

 ## How does Joggr maintain the document?

 ## Can you update the markdown file in GitHub?